Nickelodeon gets into e-books with new reading app for kids, Nick Jr. Books

 Like many competitors, the app offers access to a collection of stories which can be either read aloud to kids in different modes, or kids can choose to read the stories to themselves.
 In the fully automated mode (auto-read) the pages will turn themselves, but both read aloud modes (read-to-me is the other) will highlight the words as they’re spoken.

 The stories feature interactive elements and animations that kids can tap on, too.
-Meanwhile, reading progress is awarded through things like stars and badges to keep children engaged.
+Meanwhile, reading progress is rewarded through things like stars and badges to keep children engaged.

 Despite its similarities to others on the market, the app does have one big advantage: the Nickelodeon brand.
 Kids are already familiar with the characters, like Dora, SpongeBob, PAW Patrol, Blue’s Clues, Bubble Guppies and others, while the app’s game-like design and bright music will likely help to encourage them to check out more books.